-thing you need is to make sure there is a store in "spin unlock()", s kind of true by the fact that you're changing something to be functioning spinlo value of "a" have In general, IA32 is doesn't affect this.
-There was a long c Everybody has con enough that all of sane explanations i access) is required of symmetry was v Oliver made a stro explained by just s writes.
-I feel comfe wrt reads etc. So on a Pentio
+thing you need is to make sure there is a store in "spin unlock()", s kind of true by the fact that you're changing something to be observable on other processors.

+There was a long c n the behavior Linus describes on a hardware analyzer, BUT Linus: Everybody has con enough that all of sane explanations i access) is required of symmetry was v

+Oliver made a stro explained by just s writes.
+I feel comfe

+A Pentium is a in-order ma wrt reads etc. So on a Pentio